European-Unified-ID/EUID-docs/api/v2/guides/publisher-client-side.md

 # Client-Side JavaScript SDK Integration Guide

-This guide is for publishers with web assets who would like to generate identity tokens utilizing EUID for the RTB bid stream, while integrating directly with EUID rather than EUID-enabled single-sign-on or identity providers.
+This guide is for publishers with web assets who want to generate identity tokens utilizing EUID for the RTB bid stream, while integrating directly with EUID rather than EUID-enabled single-sign-on or identity providers.

 It includes the following sections: